rballachay/morbius/language/README.md

 # Language Model

 The language model is composed of three parts: speech-to-text, text-to-command and text-to-speech.
 See below the entire workflow for the language model, and the associated dependencies and scripts.
+For more information about the text-to-command section, see `data/rasa`.

 <img src="docs/language_diagram.png" alt="Language Model Workflow" width="1000">